scale-it/algo-builder/README.md

 # Usage

 See [user script documentation](docs/user-script-execution.md) for info about custom scripts and deployments.

+## Quick start

+1. Create a new yarn/npm project:

+        mkdir my_new_project
+        cd my_new_project
+        yarn init

+1. Install algob in the project:

+        yarn add algob
+        yarn init .

+1. Check that it was installed correctly:

+        yarn run algob help

+1. Initalize algob workspace

+        yarn init .

+1. Update the `algob.config.js` file.
+Make sure you have an access to a running Algorand node (`algod`).
+Check Algorand instructions how to install and run it.
+    * set correct host address, port and token
+    * you can define multiple networks.

+1. Add assets and smart-contracts in the `assets` directory.
+1. Add deployment scripts in `scritps` directory.
+1. Run `yarn run algob deploy` to compile and deploy everything.
+1. To run `algob` on different network (by default the `default` network is used) use

+        yarn run algob --netowork <other_netowork_name>  <command>

 ## Using algob with a TypeScript project